cfillion/reapack-index/README.md

 ### Installation

-Ruby 2 need to be installed on your computer and ready to be used from a command prompt.
-Run the following command from a command prompt (cmd.exe, Terminal.app, XTerm) to install reapack-index on your computer:
+Ruby v2.3 or newer must be installed on your computer in order to install and use this software.
+Run the following command from a command prompt (eg. cmd.exe, Terminal.app, XTerm) to install reapack-index:

 ```
 gem install reapack-index